 Melt the butter in a non-stick skillet over a low setting.

-Whisk your milk and eggs together.
+Whisk your eggs together.

 Salt and pepper as desired.